pisinger/scripts-lib/README.md

 Get some Teams Client provisioning Info from local AppData cache

 **Find-PII-Data-in-Files:**
-This script will search for PII data in files.
+This script does search for PII data in files.

 **Get-O365EndpointsPerCategory:**
 This script connects to O365 endpoints RestAPI and keeping an offline version to run the script more efficient and to avoid making same requests to query for same data much often.